ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/reverse_proxy.md

     ```

     When trusting remote IP like this, make sure your application is only accessible through Varnish.
-    If it is accessible in other ways, this may result in trusting, for example, the IP of client browser instead, which would be a serious security issue.
+    If it's accessible in other ways, this may result in trusting, for example, the IP of client browser instead, which would be a serious security issue.

     Make sure that **all** traffic always comes from the trusted proxy/load balancer,
     and that there is no other way to configure it.